top of page

 Summary of Gulp: Adventures on the Alimentary Canal (2013)

-The alimentary canal — the much-maligned tube from mouth to rear — is as taboo, in its way, as the cadavers in Stiff, and as surreal as the universe of zero gravity explored in Packing for Mars.
-In Gulp we meet the scientists who tackle the questions no one else thinks —or has the courage —to ask.
-How much can you eat before your stomach bursts?
-Why doesn't the stomach digest itself?
-Can wine tasters really tell a $10 bottle from a $100 bottle?
-Why is crunchy food so appealing?
-Can constipation kill you?
-Did it kill Elvis?
-We go on location to a pet food taste-test lab, a fecal transplant, and into a live stomach to observe the fate of a meal.
-Like all of Roach's books, Gulp is as much about human beings as it is about human bodies.
+The alimentary canal — the much-maligned tube running from mouth to rear —has a taboo status all its own, rivaling the cadavers of Stiff and matching the strangeness of the zero-gravity world in Packing for Mars.
+In Gulp, we meet the scientists brave (or curious) enough to ask the questions no one else will.
+How much can you eat before your stomach gives out?
+Why doesn’t it digest itself?
+Can wine experts really tell a $10 bottle from a $100 one?
+Why is crunch so satisfying?
+Can constipation actually kill you — and did it kill Elvis?
+Along the way, we visit pet food taste-testing labs, witness fecal transplants, and even follow a meal inside a living stomach.
+As with all of Roach’s work, Gulp is ultimately as much about people as it is about bodies.

 Excerpt from the Introduction